 Types of EVs

 Plug in electric vehicles (EVs) come in a variety of shapes and sizes.
 There are a variety of super-efficiency low speed electric options, like electric-assist bicycles, neighborhood electric vehicles, and motorcycles.
 For the passenger cars and trucks used by most Vermonters there are two basic EV designs:

 All Electric Vehicles (AEVs)

 Powered solely by electric energy stored in the battery

-The Nissan Leaf, Mitsubishi i-MiEV, Tesla Model S, Ford Focus Electric, and BMW i3 are examples of all-electric vehicles in Vermont.
+The Chevrolet Bolt, Nissan Leaf, Mitsubishi i-MiEV, Tesla Model S, Ford Focus Electric, and BMW i3 are examples of all-electric vehicles in Vermont.

 Is it for me?

 Good option for two-car households, those with shorter commutes, and EV lovers with a pioneering spirit.
 Range on the coldest Vermont days will be much less than the official manufacturer ratings.
-For example, an AEV with 80 miles of official range might be closer to 40 miles frigid conditions, so this should be factored into vehicle purchase considerations.
+For example, an AEV with 125 miles of official range might be closer to 60 miles in frigid conditions, so this should be factored into vehicle purchase considerations.

 Plug-In Hybrid Electric Vehicles (PHEVs)

 Powered by a combination of battery power and gasoline engine

-The Chevrolet Volt, Ford Fusion Energi, and Toyota Prius Plug-in are examples of PHEVs.
+The Chevrolet Volt, Ford Fusion Energi, and Toyota Prius Prime are examples of PHEVs.
 Generally they do not travel as far as all-electric vehicles on battery power, but when the battery runs low, the gasoline engine turns on to extend their range.